alexkharlam/alexkharlam/README.md

 Hello!
 My name is Alex, I'm 20 years old and I am frontend developer.
 My current location is Tbilisi, Georgia, English level is about B2.

- I can build adaptive css layouts using preproccesors, write semantic and accesible HTML, create Web Applications with Javascript and React.
+ I can build adaptive css layouts (+ with SASS or with Tailwind), write semantic and accesible HTML, create web applications with Javascript, React, Next.js.

 I also design UX/UI, so all projects from portfolio were fully created by myself from scratch :)